Hangman Hughes: Red Rock Wrestling

 In 2009, Hughes and his wife started their own wrestling promotion called Red Rock Wrestling (RRW).
-The first show was on Friday, May 29, 2009 at Stratford Town Hall Gymnasium in Stratford, Prince Edward Island.
+The first show was on May 29, 2009, at Stratford Town Hall Gymnasium in Stratford, Prince Edward Island.
 He was awarded the promotions heavyweight championship, which he defended against Titus in a winning effort.
 RRW's second show was held on Friday, September 25, 2009 at Stratford Town Hall.
 He teamed up with Robbie McAllister, defeating the team of Titus and Brody Steele.

 As of 2019, Hughes has won the RRW Heavyweight Championship a record seven times.

 Personal life

 Hughes married his longtime girlfriend, Sheri Atkinson, in 2010 and they reside on PEI.